 Wivenhoe Town Council aspires to creating a Civic Centre in the area of the current Council Offices.
 This desire is supported by the fact that WTC owns the two adjoining plots that are currently occupied by the former Police Houses and The William Loveless Hall.
 By acquiring the Council Offices from Colchester Borough Council and therefore completing the ownership of the combined sites, this vision becomes closer to reality.

 Wivenhoe Town Council promptly responded to Colchester Borough Council putting forward the suggestion that taking on the Public Toilets should be considered only as part of a package which includes acquiring the Council Offices.
 This remains the stance of the Town Council and negotiations are still continuing.

 NB: The Town Council Offices and yard originally belonged to the former Wivenhoe Urban District Council prior to 1974 and were procured by Colchester Borough Council as part of the Local Government Reorganisation Act of 1972.

-Wivenhoe Town Council have Dinghy Parking Spaces and Canoe Rack Spaces available for yearly hire as from 1st October 2013.
-If you are interested, please contact either Angela or Amanda in the Wivenhoe Town Council Office for further details.
+Wivenhoe Town Council have Dinghy Parking Spaces and Canoe Rack Spaces available for yearly hire.
+If you are interested, please contact Wivenhoe Town Council Office for further details.

 There has long been speculation over the future of PhilipRoadSchool.
 This has intensified since the owners, Essex County Council, decided to transfer the Pupil Transfer Unit to Mile End, Colchester.